CSCI-151 Introduction to Programming

 CSCI-500 Senior Colloquium

 Experience in individual research and presentation of computer related topics.
-Prerequisites: senior major and permission of computer science department head.
+Prerequisites: senior standing and computer science department head's permission.

 CSCI-501 Topics in Computer Science

 CSCI-502 Independent Study

 Individual work for capable students under the supervision of a faculty member.
 Prerequisite: Instructor consent and approval of computer science department head.
 Regularly scheduled courses are approved for independent study only under extraordinary circumstances.

 CSCI-503 Independent Research

 A research project culminating in a substantive paper on a selected topic or field in computer science or information systems by arrangement with an instructor.
-Prerequisite: junior or senior standing and permission of department head.
+Prerequisite: junior or senior standing and pdepartment head's permission.

 Full-time employment in computer science or information systems at an industrial firm or a public service organization.
-Prerequisites: Senior standing,appropriate background courses in computer science and permission of department internship coordinator.
+Prerequisites: Senior standing, appropriate background courses in computer science and department internship coordinator's permission.
 S/U grade.